breezycoding/laz/tutorials.md

 -your code editior will pop up. type on one line the file you want to exclude ie. application.log to exclude application.log or wildcard expression to exclude all .log "*.log".

 -dont forget to add .gitignore then commit the gitignore file

+Lesson 28: Comparing Changes (git diff/git tool) use git hist(alias for configured log)
+	git diff (log from git hist) HEAD to check the log history from the log you specify to current log which is HEAD keyword git difflog (log from git hist) HEAD same functionality but uses p4merge